 - 116 demonstration plots

-Most recent projects: The 2013-2014 Trellis projects (PDF) included 14 projects in 9 countries.
+Most recent projects: In the third round, 2013-2014 Trellis projects (PDF) included 14 projects in 9 countries.
 Initially, 13 new projects were announced and later an additional 14th project was awarded after USAID resumed its agricultural work in Mali.
 More details are available in a fact sheet (PDF) and press release.
-An article in CA&ES Outlook magazine also profiled a UC Davis student's experience with a Trellis project in Bangladesh.
+An article in CA&ES Outlook magazine recently profiled a UC Davis student's experience with a Trellis project in Bangladesh.

 Second round: See more details about the second round of projects on the 2012-2013 fact sheet (PDF), or read the press release announcing the awards.
 Student participants from this round also shared their experiences in a press release promoting the third call for applications and in a related newsletter article.